netzherpes/KIM_load_ANSI/README.md

 # KIM_load_ANSI
 ## How to load colorful ANSI pictures with your KIM

-Convert an ASNI picture to Bytecode using Hans Ottens 8-bit Converter.
+Convert an ANSI picture to Bytecode using Hans Ottens 8-bit Converter.

 add
 pic_start: